blake-c-aggienetwork/advent-of-code-2022/README.md

 - Gets a warning a the comparison
 - Probably could use an array of size 52 instead of map for keeping track of characters
 - That would save on memory since index will equal priority
+- I don't need to use a frequency map, just a bool to keep track of seen chars

+#### Day 4
+- Took a long time to figure out how string splitting works in C++
+- input reading is hard in this language

 ## Run Locally